neolit123/ta-gen/README.md

 ```

-if you don't specify -in or -out the app becomes semi-GUI and it will ask you
+if you specify -gui and don't specify -in and -out the app becomes semi-GUI
-where to find the source files and where to write the output PNG / XML pair.
+and it will ask you where to find the source files and where to write the
+output PNG / XML pair.

 for a usage example see ./test